gquintanaorti/kernel_regression_of_3d_shapes/README.md

 * `mdl_my_new_preshape.R` :
   It contains several modifications of some functions provided by the `shapes` R package by Ian L. Dryden.
-These new implementations have been accelerated and are much faster for medium and large datasets than the original codes.
+These new implementations have been optimized for performance and are much faster for medium and large datasets than the original codes.
+  For instance, on a dataset with about 3000 landmarks, the new codes are about between 100 and 650 times faster, depending on the computer and version of the R interpreter.
   This file might not be necessary in the future because the `shapes` R package will include the accelerated functions in it in about late summer 2019.